18rberry/Operationalizing-Equity-Tiebreaker-in-SF/README.md

 ## Counterfactual Simulation
 The counterfactual simulation consists of using the school assignment simulation engine to evaluate and compare the average performance of _focal_ students in the school assignment process under the proposed equity tiebreaker.
 This is what is important after all.

+To run the counterfactual simulation, we first need to add the new tiebreakers to the student data.
+Under the current setup of the `dssg_sfusd` repository (this repository) and the `sfusd-project` repository, we have to create and maintain a separate version of the student data that includes a column for each tiebreaker we wish to simulate.
+The simulation and evaluation of each tiebreaker require three steps:
+1. First, we need to update (or create if it doesn't exist) a version of the student data that has a binary column indicating if a student has the tiebreaker.
+We can do this by using the `SimulationPreprocessing` object located in the `src.d02_intermediate.simulation_preprocessing` module.
+For the DSSG summer program, we used the notebook `20210730-jjl-preprocess-simulation.ipynb`.
+2. Once we update the student data with the new equity tiebreaker we need to run a version of the `sfusd-project` simulation engine that we adapted to run the equity tiebreaker.
+This version of the simulation engine is in the `dssg-equity-tiebreaker` branch.
+We can find the necessary path configuration to run this version of the simulator engine in the file`configs/dssg_path_config.yaml` found in this project.
+3. Finally, once we have simulated the policy with the corresponding tiebreaker we can use the `SimulationEvaluation` object located in the `src.d06_reporting.simulation_evaluation` module.
+An example of the use of this object can be found in the `report/` notebooks that evaluate the results.

 # Methodologies